tigh-latte/presentations/go-bdd/presentation.md

 ```

 ---
-# Running a subset
+# Running a subset of tests

-We can then selectively run these scenarios with the `--godog.tags=` flag:
+We can then selectively run scenarios with the `--godog.tags=` flag:

 <!-- stop -->